ssardina-agts/elevator-simulator/README.md

 * Clone repository
 * Change directory into 'elevator-sim'
-* run `mvn compile` to create class files or `mvn package` to create a jar
+* run `mvn compile` to create class files or `mvn package` to create a JAR file

 ## Running the networked simulator ##

-* Execute jar or ElevatorSimualationApplication
+* Execute JAR file or ElevatorSimualationApplication
 * Select file > new
 * Select 'Random Rider Insertion' and click 'Real time'
 * Configure simulation settings to your liking or leave them at their defaults